 Want to Garden with Us?

-To get involved contact Marie Flake at firstname.lastname@example.org
+To get involved contact Ray Wilson at email@example.com.

-Sustainable South Sound’s Urban Agriculture Project, which promotes the development of sustainable communities, provides the oversight and organizational support.
-The Lacey Crossroads site developer, The Sherwood Group and the land owner are allowing use of the land, top soil and water for three years.
+Sustainable South Sound’s Local Food Systems Program promotes the development of sustainable communities and provides the oversight and organizational support to foster this concept.
+The Lacey Crossroads site developer, The Sherwood Group, and the land owner are allowing use of the land, top soil and water for the past several years.
 Cedar Grove Compost donated and delivered 15 yards of compost.
 Co-workers grew hundreds of plant starts in their greenhouse.
-The local Lowe’s store donated a tool shed, allowed the gardeners to use water from their tap until other arrangements could be made and has provided general support and cheerleading.
+The local Lowe’s store donated a tool shed, allowed the gardeners to use water from their tap until other arrangements could be made, and has provided general support and cheerleading.
 Other merchants in the plaza have provided enthusiastic support for the idea and the local food establishments have provided a great place for planning meetings and of course refreshments.
-A dedicated core of volunteers has donated countless hours and hard work in organizing and planning, designing and building raised bed, filling them with compost and planting and watering.
-We have also donated our own money to fund many of the initial start up costs.
+A dedicated corps of volunteers has donated countless hours and hard work in organizing and planning, designing and building raised bed, filling them with compost, and planting and watering.
+We have also donated our own money to fund many of the initial start-up costs.
 However, it hasn’t been all work and no play – we have also been getting to know each other and the neighboring merchants while “watching the garden grow”, and sharing in the joy of harvest over potlucks.
 Together, we are turning a bare gravel strip, surrounded by a sea of asphalt, into a small pleasant oasis, getting to know our neighbors, and building community by creating a “third space” at the Lacey Crossroads.

 More Context & Background